projf/projf-explore/lib/essential/README.md

 # Essential - Verilog Library

-Essential Verilog designs from Project F that don't fit in another category.
+Essential Verilog designs from [Project F](https://projectf.io) that don't fit in another category.
 You can freely build on these [MIT licensed](../../LICENSE) designs.

-See the [Library](../) for other helpful Verilog modules and read the [verilog library overview](https://projectf.io/verilog-lib/) on the blog.
+Get an overview of the whole lib from the [Verilog Library blog](https://projectf.io/verilog-lib/).

 ## Verilog Modules